Stitching Dynamic Movement Primitives and Image-based Visual Servo Control

 \section{Conclusion}

-In this paper a switching strategy that utilizes DMP and IBVS methodologies to combine end-effector control and perception-based control is presented.
-The Lyapunov stability analysis of the proposed IBVS system yields a UUB result in a local region around the origin, and that of DMP system yields global asymptotic stability.
+In this paper a switching strategy is presented, that utilizes DMP and IBVS methodologies to combine learning-based end-effector control and perception-based control.
+The Lyapunov stability analysis of the proposed IBVS system yields a UUB result in a local region around the origin, and that of the DMP system yields global asymptotic stability.
 The switched DMP-IBVS system analysis based on multiple Lyapunov functions shows that the switched system asymptotically converges to a bound.
-A switching algorithm is presented based on feature visibility while maintaining stability in the sense of an average dwell time condition.
+A switching algorithm is presented based on feature visibility while maintaining stability subject to the average dwell time condition.
 The method is tested on a Baxter research robot using a pose regulation task of the robot's end-effector over an ArUco marker placed on a table.
-Future work will involve applying the developed method in various manufacturing and space robotics applications.
+Future work will involve analysis of multiple equilibria when the object is moved and applying the developed method in various manufacturing and space robotics applications.